#

 4. Sharpen your tracking skills.

-Track the life cycle of sensitive data so you can see who has accessed it and how it has been used or shared to provide a full audit trail.
+Track the life cycle of sensitive data to see who has accessed it and how it has been used or shared to provide a full audit trail.
 Be sure to have a process in place to notify managers and stakeholders of potential violations.

 This Halloween and year-round, remember that technology is your friend when hunting down data vampires — no matter what form they take, malicious or negligent.